irit-melodi/attelo/cluster/README.md

    and attelo branch (HINT: you can refer to branches on GitHub repositories)

-6. Link the RST-DT and PTB corpora (path provided by mother) in (see main README)
+6. Link the RST-DT and PTB corpora (path provided by local admin) in (see main README)

 7. Run the usual install